-Compared to Bitcoin, XRP (also known as Ripple, its parent company) may be nowhere near as well-known to the average person, but at the time of writing, it’s actually the fourth biggest cryptocurrency by The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
+Compared to Bitcoin, XRP (also known as Ripple, its parent company) is not as well-known to the average person.
+But you’ll be surprised to know that XRP remains one of the largest cryptocurrencies by The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
 In other words, it..., even after going through all of the hurdles of an SEC lawsuit.

-So with much new (and renewed) interest, you may well be asking is XRP a good investment?
-Firstly, let’s have a quick look at what is XRP is.
+So with much new (and renewed) interest, you may well be asking if XRP is still a good investment.

 Is XRP a Good Investment?

-Although we think XRP is a good investment overall, any investor really needs to weigh up the pros and cons for themselves — it may not be suitable for everybody to invest in.
-Let’s start by looking at how XRP works.
+Although we think XRP is a good investment overall, investors definitely need to weigh the pros and cons.
+It may not be suitable for everyone to invest in XRP.
+Ultimately, it depends on your appetite for risk.

 How Does XRP Work?

-With current settlement systems for transactions such as SWIFT and Paypal generally using U.S. dollars as a common currency for conversion, incurring money and time as a result, the aim of XRP is to act as a mediator that settles almost instantly, and with a fraction of the cost.
+Currently, settlement systems for transactions, such as SWIFT and PayPal, generally use U.S. dollars as a common currency for conversion.
+This incurs money and time.
+Ripple aims to use XRP to act as a mediator that settles almost instantly, at a fraction of the cost.
 It does this through RippleNet, a liquidity solution using XRP that has been developed to make these lengthy and expensive transactions a thing of the past.
-XRP acts as a token of currency on the network.

 International payments, especially in emerging markets, require businesses to hold pre-funded accounts in destination currencies.
 It’s a costly endeavor that ties up resources.